The Undergraduate Handbook

 Department Sponsored Internships

 Students may earn course credit through internships.
 Credit is earned through POLS 494 – Internship, and grades are assigned on a satisfactory/no credit basis.
 Students have the option of doing additional work, usually in the form of a paper directed by a faculty sponsor, in connection with an internship.
 To exercise this option, students must enroll in POLS 493 – Independent Study, which may be used to fulfill major requirements.
-For information about a department-sponsored internship, contact Dr. Anthony J. Nownes at anownes@utk.edu.
+For information about a department-sponsored internship, contact Dr. Pat Freeland at pfreelan@utk.edu.

 Political Science Honor Society / Political Science Student Organization